Spiritual, Moral, Social & Cultural Education

 How does St Peter’s School help students’ SMSC development?

-SMSC has a prominent place in our school curriculum, featuring in lessons across the curriculum, including Personal Development lessons and Personal Development collapsed sessions in Key Stage 4.
+SMSC has a prominent place in our school curriculum, featuring in lessons across the curriculum, including KS3 Personal Development lessons, and KS4 drop down days and option carousel.
 Also, The Thought for the Week is a focus in tutor times which is written to foster students’ Personal Development, SMSC, Cultural Capital and literacy skills.
 Our values and the spiritual, moral, social and cultural contexts and background to them for each individual or group are part of modern British life and as such they are evident in our daily interactions within the school community.
 We have identified key areas where the values could be seen on a day to day basis at St Peter’s in the SMSC tabs.

 We aim to equip students with the knowledge and cultural capital they need to succeed in life; educating students to be educated citizens, introducing them to the best that has been thought and said and helping to engender an appreciation of human creativity and achievement.